 You will want for nothing in our kitchens, which are equipped for the keenest chef: Global knives, White China, a range of cookery books and glasses for all drinks from Champagne to G&T. For coffee lovers there is an espresso machine.
 You can cook up a storm with local produce purchased from one of our nearby markets or farm shops such as Daylesford.

 The master bedroom with king-size bed, overlooks the rear garden.

 The upstairs bathroom is somewhere to linger with a drenching walk in shower, double ended bath and indulgent toiletries, giving it a spa-like feel.

-We like to welcome everyone and if you are travelling with little ones we can supply (free of charge) cots, highchairs and stair gates and we have a tiny tots box of toys.
+We like to welcome everyone and if you are travelling with little ones we can supply (free of charge) cots, highchairs, baby bath and stair gates and we have a tiny tots box of toys.